A festive version of the French classic dessert, Pruneaux au Vin, with orange and added spices – and perfect with macarons!

-Retro brandy snaps given a lime, mint and rum twist to make Mojito Snaps – something rather adult for Mother’s Day
+Retro brandy snaps given a lime, mint and rum twist to make Mojito Snaps for a celebratory dessert

 Do you love baking cakes or have a precise approach to cooking?
 Then weighing your ingredients accurately will help you produce consistently successful results each time.
 In fact, don’t even start making recipes that require precise measurements (such as macarons and patisserie) without them!

 What’s more, digital scales are also great at economising on washing up, as you can weigh each of your ingredients directly in the bowl or saucepan you’re using.

 As baking in France and in the UK (and rest of Europe) is measured in metric GRAMS (millilitres and kilos), the recipes here on the blog and in both my books are also given in grams.

 However, if you’re used to baking with imperial OUNCES (fluid ounces and pounds), it’s so easy to change weight measurements with digital kitchen scales by a simple tap on the UNIT button.

 Why Do I Need a Digital Kitchen Scale?